geoscixyz/gpg/content/seismic/fundamentals/seismic_fundamental_physics.rst

 2. bulk modulus:  :math:`\kappa` (compressibility)
 3. shear modulus:  :math:`\mu` (twistability)

-By knowing the time at which the source occurred, and by measuring the travel time that it takes for the various waves to arrive at a receiver, it is possible to obtain information about the velocity and density of the material.
+By knowing the time at which the source was excited and measuring the time needed for the excitation to travel from the source to a receiver, it is possible to obtain information about the structure and elastic properties of the subsurface.
-This information is then used to provide information about structure and rock type.

 Applications of Seismic Surveying